 Consolidation through the Direct Student Loan Program is another repayment option, especially when a student has loans with multiple lenders.
 The interest rate is a fixed rate based on the weighted average of the student’s current loans rounded to the nearest 1/8 of 1 percent.
 Before consolidation check with your current servicer to determine if you have any repayment benefits.
 Consolidation is not the best option for every student.
 Please evaluate this option carefully before consolidating your loans.

 CornerStone: 800-663-1662 | mycornerstoneloan.org

 MOHELA: 888-866-4352 | mohela.com

 OSLA Servicing: 866-264-9762 | osla.org

 Federal Parent Loan for Undergraduate Students (PLUS)

 The PLUS loan is a loan that parents can apply for to assist with covering the Cost of Attendance.
 This loan is specifically for parents of undergraduate “dependent” students.
 A parent can borrow the Cost of Attendance minus the student’s total financial aid package.
 A credit check will be performed on the parent that wished to take out the PLUS loan.
 The parent must have a positive credit rating to be approved for the PLUS loan (if the PLUS loan is denied, then the student has access to an additional Unsubsidized Loan).
-For loans disbursed on or after July 1, 2010 the interest rate is 7.9%.
-There is a 4% default and origination fee deducted from the disbursement.
-This loan is not automatically awarded.
+For loans disbursed on or after July 1, 2017 the interest rate is 7.0% There is a 4.276% loan fee deducted from the disbursement.
+This decreases to 4.264% after 9/30/2017 This loan is not automatically awarded.
 If a student is interested in being packaged with a PLUS loan, they should contact the financial aid office at FVCC directly to start the process.